"Krakow is one of my favorite places on earth. It is a medieval city full of young people. A wonderful, striking combination."

 WHERE TO STAY?

-The Old Town is really the only sensible option to stay in due to its location.
+The Old Town is really the only sensible place to stay in due to its location.
 Airbnb's surrounding the Old Town are totally fine if you want to go that route and they are all priced very affordably.
 For backpackers I recommend the Little Havana Party Hostel (yes, it's exactly what it sounds like).
 Good people, clean rooms, and great location make it an easy choice.
 They also run the best pub crawl in Krakow if that's your kinda thing.